Workers’ Compensation Insurance in Wisconsin

 A workers’ compensation settlement is an agreement between the injured employee, employer, and insurer that closes out a workers’ compensation claim.
 This benefits both the employee and the employer.

 In Wisconsin, most workers’ comp claims end in settlements.
-This means all involved parties – the injured worker, the employer, and the insurance companies – agree on a lump-sum settlement amount in exchange for the employee (or the employee’s survivors) agreeing not to pursue any future benefits.
+This means all involved parties – the injured worker, the employer, and the insurance companies – agree on a lump-sum settlement amount in exchange for the employee (or their survivors) agreeing not to pursue any future benefits.

 Settlement amounts may cover payments for past or future medical bills.
 They may also include employer penalties for things like safety violations, payment delays, or bad faith.